 The Service continues to focus on equality, diversity and inclusion.
-22.8% of our workforce overall is female - 8.1% of the operational workforce.
-24.2% of all managers are female, with 5.8% of operational managers being female.
+22.6% of our workforce overall is female - 8.0% of the operational workforce.
+Personnel from Black, Asian and ethnic minorities make up 3.8% of the overall workforce.

 More details on the Services equality and inclusion plan can be found at www.cambsfire.gov.uk/about-us/equality-and-inclusion/